3 Earth models

 3.1.2 The North-East-Down (NED) reference frame

-For given point \(P\), located on or at proximity of the Earth’s surface, let us define another system of axes, called the NED (North, East, Down) system, or the local horizontal reference frame centered on point \(P\).
+For given point \(P\), located on or at proximity of the Earth’s surface, let us define another system of axes, called the NED system, or the local horizontal reference frame centered on point \(P\).
 In this NED frame, the \(x_h\) axis is in the local horizontal plane and passes through \(P\), pointing to the North.
 The \(y_h\) axis is also in the horizotal plane and passes through \(P\), but it points to the East.
 Finally, the vertical axis \(z_h\) passes through \(P\) and points downward, toward the center of the Earth.
 The axes system \(Ox_hy_hz_h\) is represented on Figure 3.2.

 An orthonormal basis of vectors \((\overrightarrow{\imath}_h, \overrightarrow{\jmath}_h, \overrightarrow{k}_h\)) is associated to this system.